-A: research question
+Criterion A: research question

-The strongest essays worked from a basis of a solid research question that could be addressed within the limitations of the task.
-However, choosing an appropriate title often proved to be problematic for some candidates.
+The strongest essays worked from a basis of a solid research question that could be addressed within the limitations of a 4000 word essay.
+Choosing an appropriate title often proved to be problematic for some candidates.
 Titles were often too elaborate and candidates were not able to cover the topic effectively and in sufficient depth and detail.
-Some titles offered too little opportunity for analysis and discussion leading candidates into too much basic narrative summaries and/or description.
-It is essential that candidates frame a question that offers ample opportunity to enter into appropriate discussion that leads towards thoughtful conclusions.
+Some titles offered too little opportunity for analysis and discussion leading candidates frame a question that offers ample opportunity to enter into appropriate discussion that leads towards thoughtful conclusions.
+Candidates frequently leave the "question" as a statement that offers little opportunity for discussion, or offer a question that demands little other than regurgitating facts.
+Too many essays read more like an entry for Wikipedia.

-B: introduction
+Criterion B: introduction

 Many candidates failed to offer a clearly defined introduction.
 Many were vague and rambling which did little to fulfil the requirements of this criterion.
-It was often the cast that it was unclear as to where the introduction stopped and the body of the essay began.
-The better candidates presented introductions that were coherent, concise, well structured and showed clear engagement with the topic.
+It was often unclear as to where the introduction stopped and the body of the essay began.
+The better candidates presented introductions that were coherent, concise, well-structured and showed clear engagement with the topic.

-C: investigation
+Criterion C: investigation

 A significant number of candidates did not include appropriate textual analysis of their chosen films and tended to present broad generalisations.
-Too many candidates scored no more than 2 for this criterion because inappropriate or very limited sources were used - frequently no more than Wikipedia and special features on the films' DVDs.
+Too many candidates scored no more than 2 for this criterion because inappropriate or very limited sources were used - frequently no more than special features on the films' DVDs or a small number of internet sites.

-D: knowledge and understanding of the topic studied
+Criterion D: knowledge and understanding of the topic studied

 Candidates too frequently drifted away from a film topic and knowledge was limited.
 Candidates were too ready to address questions that were mainly sociological, historical or political.
 Certainly films should be placed within their socio-cultural context but the focus must remain with the films themselves.
-[It is of concern that there were a few Film extended essays where not a single film was mentioned throughout the essay.]
+It is of concern that there were a few Film extended essays where not a single film was mentioned throughout the essay.

-E: reasoned argument
+Criterion E: reasoned argument

 The choice of question was often to blame for candidates not having sufficient scope to explore discussion and present reasoned argument.
 Titles frequently offered little more than a simple narrative option.
+Some candidates set out with pre-conceived ideas which they then set out to "prove", leaving very little scope for argument or discussion.

-F: application of analytical and evaluative skills appropriate to the subject
+Criterion F: application of analytical and evaluative skills

 The weakest essays offered little more than broad generalisations that were not supported by clear research evidence.
+Close interpretation, including textual analysis of the chosen films is essential.

-G: use of language appropriate to the subject
+Criterion G: use of language appropriate to the subject:

 Candidates who had investigated how to study and critique film were more comfortable with using the language of film analysis whereas candidates who wrote simply as film fans frequently resorted to plot description.
+Too few candidates understood how meaning is constructed in filmic terms.

-H: conclusion
+Criterion H: conclusion